Senegal blocks Liberia aid flight, imposes Ebola travel curbs

 Medecins sans Frontieres had also sought permission to operate a regional service but Senegal refused permission, citing "elevated risk", according to a document issued by its aviation body ANACIM dated 21 August and seen by Reuters.

 "This is a catastrophe.
-We need a better response but there's no way for us to do it," said an official at an organization affected by the flight disruption.
+We need a better response but there's no way for us to do it," said an official at an organisation affected by the flight disruption.

 The current Ebola epidemic is the worst in history and has hit hardest in countries whose health systems are ill-equipped to cope with it.
 Like Sierra Leone and Liberia where new cases are rising fastest, Senegal has a low ratio of doctors to its population with just one for more than 17,000 people, according to political risk research company DaMina Advisors.